Career Services Office

 To view a current list of our programs for the semester or to register for a specific program, please sign in to Symplicity by clicking here.

-*Please note that registration for events generally opens one week before the event.
-Please also note that, per NALP rules, first-semester students do not have access to Symplicity.
-As such, first-semester students can register for programs by sending an email to Dennis Mazur at email@example.com.
+Please note that, per NALP rules, first-semester students do not have access to Symplicity.
+As such, first-semester students can register for programs by sending an email to the Career Services Office at email@example.com.

 Collaboration with other JMLS Offices and Centers